canonical/lxd/CONTRIBUTING.md

 We also require each commit be individually signed-off by their author, even when part of a larger set.
 You may find `git commit -s` useful.

+## Code of Conduct

+When contributing, you must adhere to the Code of Conduct, which is available at: https://github.com/lxc/lxd/blob/master/CODE_OF_CONDUCT.md

 <!-- Include end contributing -->

 ## More information